ieisystem/kaytus.ksmanage/docs/edit_ldap_module.rst

                                                                                                                                                             </td>
                                                                 <td>
                                             <div>Search Base.</div>
+                                            <div>The Search Base allows the LDAP/E-Directory server to find which part of the external directory tree is to be searched.</div>
+                                            <div>This search base may be equivalent to the organization or the group of the external directory.</div>
                                             <div>Search base is a string of 4 to 64 alphanumeric characters.</div>
                                             <div>It must start with an alphabetical character.</div>
                                             <div>Special Symbols like dot(.), comma(, ), hyphen(-), underscore(_), equal-to(=) are allowed.</div>